 You can share your results

-You can export your notebook to HTML format with all calculation results and cell explanations and share a link to the report in this format.
+You can export your notebook as HTML with all your calculation results and cell explanations and share a link to the report in this format.
 Exporting in other formats is currently not supported.

 For more information about service limits, see Quotas and limits.